Item 21: Understand what semantic versioning promises

 An obvious corollary of the rules is this: the fewer public items a crate has, the fewer things there are that can induce an incompatible change (Item 22).

-However, there's no escaping the fact that comparing all public API items for compatibility from one release to the next is a time-consuming process that is only likely to yield an approximate (major/minor/patch) assessment of the level of change, at best.
-Given that this comparison is a somewhat mechanical process, hopefully tooling (Item 31) will arrive to make the process easier1.
+However, there's no escaping the fact that comparing all public API items for compatibility from one release to the next is a time-consuming process that is likely to yield only an approximate (major/minor/patch) assessment of the level of change, at best.
+Given that this comparison is a somewhat mechanical process, hopefully tooling (Item 31) will arrive to make the process easier.1

 Finally, don't be afraid of version 1.0.0 because it's a commitment that your API is now fixed.
 Lots of crates fall into the trap of staying at version 0.x forever, but that reduces the already-limited expressivity of semver from three categories (major/minor/patch) to two (effective-major/effective-minor).